TI updates second-quarter 2010 business outlook

-- Market demand for semiconductors, particularly for analog chips and digital signal processors in key markets such as communications, entertainment electronics and computing;
+- Market demand for semiconductors, particularly in key markets such as communications, entertainment electronics and computing;

 - TI's ability to maintain or improve profit margins, including its ability to utilize its manufacturing facilities at sufficient levels to cover its fixed operating costs, in an intensely competitive and cyclical industry;

 - TI's ability to develop, manufacture and market innovative products in a rapidly changing technological environment;

 - TI's ability to compete in products and prices in an intensely competitive industry;

 - TI's ability to maintain and enforce a strong intellectual property portfolio and obtain needed licenses from third parties;

 - Expiration of license agreements between TI and its patent licensees, and market conditions reducing royalty payments to TI;

 - Economic, social and political conditions in the countries in which TI, its customers or its suppliers operate, including security risks, health conditions, possible disruptions in transportation networks and fluctuations in foreign currency exchange rates;